top of page

 Welcome to Year 6

-Year 6 Vale: Noor Begum, Naomi Burnett and Bindi Solanki
+Year 6 Vale: Nikki Latham (Monday, Tuesday, Thursday, Friday), Naomi Burnett (Wednesday) and Bindi Solanki

 Autumn Term